entn-at/clamr/README.md

 ```

 You would also need to extract the frames as jpg, and audio as wav for Omni model.

+### Video-MME

+The processed data, along with the extracted frames with CLaMR, can be found in `data/videomme_long_CLaMR_selected_results.json`.

+We do not provide the extracted frames.
+To prepare the data, we followed the official Video-MME evaluation pipeline described in their [GitHub repo](https://github.com/MME-Benchmarks/Video-MME?tab=readme-ov-file#-evaluation-pipeline), to use the [video-slicer tool](https://github.com/look4u-ok/video-slicer) to extract frames and subtitles.
+We followed the official Qwen2.5-VL setting, which samples videos at 2 frames per second, and the upper limit is 768 frames.
+We used this script to extract 768 frames per long video with the corresponding subtitles.

+## Model
+We provide the model for MultiVent on [Huggingface](https://huggingface.co/meetdavidwan/clamr).
+Use it with the argument `--pretrained_peft_model_name_or_path`.

 ## Code Structure